evlav/kdump-steamos/README.md

 #
 #  3. The logs are stored in a ZIP file at "/home/.steamos/offload/var/kdump/";
 #  if this ZIP file was successfully submitted to Valve servers, this file is
-#  then moved into the sub-folder "sent_logs/".
-This file is named as:
+#  then moved into the sub-folder "sent_logs/"; if not, it's moved to the
+#  folder "not_sent_logs/".
-#  "steamos-SERIAL-STEAM_USER.timestamp.zip", where SERIAL is the machine
+#  This file is named as: "steamos-SERIAL-STEAM_USER.timestamp.zip", where
-#  serial (from dmidecode), STEAM_USER is the Steam account name (based on the
+#  SERIAL is the machine serial (from dmidecode), STEAM_USER is the Steam
-#  last logged Steam user) and timestamp tz is UTC.
+#  account name (based on the last logged Steam user) and timestamp tz is UTC.
 #
 #  4. (IMPORTANT) Please, test the infrastructure in order to see if a dummy
 #  crash log is collected before using it to try debugging complex issues.